Roggired/Roggired/README.md

   Log4j2.

   C#, Unity3D.
-- :see_no_evil: I hade interships as QA-manual-engineer, Frontend developer, Fullstack developer in small companies.
+- :see_no_evil: I had interships as QA-manual-engineer, Frontend developer, Fullstack developer in small companies.
   But I'm not really familar with Frontend technologies and don't want to become Frontend developer.
   :smile: I wanna be Backend developer.
   :heart: But I will always dream of gamedev.